MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 Session policies don't protect external business-to-business (B2B) collaboration users in Microsoft Teams applications.

-## Limitations for sessions served by reverse proxy
+## Limitations for sessions that the reverse proxy serves

 This section lists limitations that apply only on sessions that the reverse proxy serves.
 Users of Microsoft Edge can benefit from in-browser protection instead of using the reverse proxy, so these limitations don't affect them.